-The striker was targeted by a small group of teenagers as he took part in a training session ahead of the World Cup
+The Italy international striker was targeted by a small group of teenagers as he took part in a training session for Cesare Prandelli's Azzurri ahead of the World Cup

 Italy coach Cesare Prandelli added: "I only heard nice chants.
 If there is more than one who makes headlines there is nothing I can do about that."

-Dario Nardella, the governing mayor of Florence, was disappointed the incident had occurred on his patch.
+Dario Nardella, the governing mayor of Florence, was disappointed that the incident had occurred on his patch.

 "Florence is against racism and promotes respect, education and culture."

-Balotelli’s Italy teammate Ciro Immobile expressed his disgust at what had happened but praised the way the former Manchester City striker handled himself.
+Balotelli's Italy team-mate, Ciro Immobile, expressed his disgust at what had happened but praised the way in which the former Manchester City striker handled himself.

-Italy faces the Republic of Ireland in London on May 31 in a friendly before heading to Brazil.
-Prandelli's side was drawn in Group D with England, Uruguay and Costa Rica.
+Italy face the Republic of Ireland in London on May 31 in a friendly before heading to Brazil.
+They were drawn in Group D with England, Uruguay and Costa Rica.